 Meet the Designer Making Lace Jumpsuits for Kylie and Solange

-You’ll want to add Kim Shui to your closet before everyone else does.
+You’ll want to add some Kim Shui to your closet.

 When I ask about her look, she says she thinks it has to do with her upbringing—which took her from the United States to Italy and back.
 “I think it comes from how I grew up and me as a person.
 I’m Chinese, but I was born in the States, and then I grew up in Italy.
 I was always around diverse cultures and different things.
 It was kind of a mishmash of cultures, and I think my design developed that way too; it’s bringing together all of these different aesthetics and places subconsciously.”
 She also sites Kandinsky as an influence, and his abstract paintings with their energetic lines, shapes, and colors instantly bring to mind her signature mélange of patterns.

 When there isn’t very much layering of fabrics and patterns, there is very little, with uncomplicated lace pieces that leave nothing to the imagination.
 Shui’s signature sheer lace bodysuit has been worn by Kylie Jenner front row at NYFW and Solange (while posing with Joanne the scammer) at Coachella in 2017.
 Her clothing doesn’t just bring together different fabrics, but different kinds of girls whom you wouldn’t expect to see in the same sentence, let alone the same outfit.